-Welcome to Tea Tuesday, the day of the week I focus on the time honored ritual of gathering for tea and a chat.
+Welcome to virtual tea, when I focus on the time honored ritual of gathering for tea and a chat.
 I often find that a great conversation, like a good meal, takes on a wonderful life of its own, a delicious blend of flavours: personal accounts, popular media and topical news events.
 Today, we use the tea ritual as a common thread to connect seemingly random thoughts.
-I offer a new recipe each week, so check out and bookmark Online Guide to Afternoon Tea to keep up to date.

 Time Travel TV: Downton vs. Mad Men